james-freitas/skel-spring3-hibernate4-dbcp-insecure/README.md

 7. Click Run
 8. After that the configuration link will be available in the Run icon

+In the second time you can use for step 5:
+-o tomcat:run

-Other option for step 5:
+Other options for step 5:
--o clean package tomcat:run-war -Dmaven.tomcat.port=8086 tomcat:run
+-o clean package tomcat:run-war

+-Dmaven.tomcat.port=8086 tomcat:run